nikagamkrelidze/generic-decorators/docs/source/getting_started/introduction_to_generic_decorators.rst

         }
     }

-Simply because of the usages of ``For`` in our syntax on lines 4 and 5, the Generic Decorators library knows to generate concrete decorator implementations for the found combinations of intefaces and interceptors.
+Simply because of the usages of ``For`` in our syntax on lines 4 and 5, the Generic Decorators library knows to generate concrete decorator implementations for the found combinations of intefaces and interceptors:

 .. image:: images/generation_example.png
   :width: 300

+The picture above